 Throughout the book, we are presented with many relevant social, moral and political considerations, making us think about how we live in society and how we judge people.
-The way in which the blind start living reveal that fear leads to inhumane actions, that there are those who take every opportunity to exploit others, and that women end up being the major victims.
+The way in which the blind start living reveals that fear leads to inhumane actions, that there are those who take every opportunity to exploit others, and that women end up being the major victims.
 Not being seen helps people to act in ways that were unthinkable before the blindness infection.

 In some instances, the adjectives used to characterise the surroundings and the time of the day have a double meaning, denoting also the personal situation of the blind people.
 The despair is particularly well represented, but some hilarious moments are also depicted, making me smile despite all the gloom and doom.